Broshward/FehuMedia/README.md

 At present this is some scripts which I need for managing my photos.

-At the nice day this will become convenient manager for storage and various task with photos, for example posting images with its comment in Twitter :)
+At the nice day this will become convenient manager for storage and various task with photos, for example posting images with its comment in Youtube and Blogger :)

 Fehu is runie hygge for photos ;)